-CMOS Memory
+CMOS memory

-Your computer also uses some nonvolatile RAM (NVRAM), also called complementary metal-oxide semiconductor (CMOS) memory, on the system board for storing configuration and setup information.
+Your computer also uses some nonvolatile RAM (NVRAM), also called complementary metal-oxide semiconductor (CMOS) memory, for storing configuration and setup information.
 Powered by a small battery, CMOS retains its contents while your computer power is off.
 CMOS maintains information about:

 - Date and time

 - Security features

-- Power-management settings
+- · Power management settings

 - Storage devices

 - Keyboard and mouse

-- ISA legacy configuration information

 - Plug and Play configuration information

 - Port assignments

 - I/O addresses and interrupts

 - Other selectable features

-Flash Memory
+Flash memory

 To store programs for startup procedures and other internal operations, some computers use read-only memory (ROM).
 These programs are encoded in ROM modules on the system board.
 ROM is nonvolatile memory, which means that it retains its contents when the computer is turned off.
 Generally, the contents of a ROM module cannot be modified.
 However, electrically erasable programmable ROM (EEPROM) modules (also referred to as flash memory) can be reprogrammed while they are in the computer.
 Your computer stores various system programs and data in flash memory so that they can be updated whenever enhancements are made.
-Stored in flash memory are:
+Flash memory contains: